microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 # Cleanup

-To delete the GitOps configuration and it's respective Kubernetes resources, edit the environment variables to match the Azure Arc Kubernetes cluster and Resources in the [az_k8sconfig_helm_cleanup.sh](../kind/gitops/helm/az_k8sconfig_helm_cleanup.sh) script.
+To delete the GitOps configuration and it's respective Kubernetes resources, edit the environment variables to match the Azure Arc Kubernetes cluster and Resources in the [az_k8sconfig_helm_cleanup_kind](../kind/gitops/helm/az_k8sconfig_helm_cleanup_kind.sh) shell script.
 It is recommended to run this script locally, since it also removes elements from the local cluster.

 ```bash
 . ./az_k8sconfig_helm_cleanup.sh